inputlogic/ghostpipe/README.md

 Open the link and draw something.
 The drawing will be saved in `excalidraw.ghostpipe.dev.txt`.

-## Local development

-- clone the repo
-- `npm install`
-- `npm link`
-- now you should be able to run `ghostpipe` from any project

 ## How it works

-When you run `ghostpipe` in a project, it will look for a ghostpipe.config.json file that lists the interfaces you are using.
-The CLI tool will then list a url for each interface.
-Each url includes `pipe` and `signaling` query params.
-The interfaces will use these 2 query params to connect to the local repo using yjs and webrtc.
-See use-ghostpipe.js for a nextjs example hook.
+Ghostpipe uses yjs and webrtc to connect codebase files with applications.
+Chokidar is used to watch for file changes locally.
+Connected applications use `pipe` and `signaling` query params to connect to yjs over webrtc and read the file contents.

 ## Installation